BattletechModders/RogueTech/CustomAmmoCategories/README.txt

 					if mode unguided is false or not set i'm looking at weapon. if weapon unguided is true launch will be unguided if not set or false launch will be guided "MineField":{
+      "UIName": "cool landmine", - UI name.
+It is good idea to fill this field "stealthLevel": 1, - Inital landmine stealth level.
+If effective stealth level is 1 landmine is visible on map but its type and damage marked as unknown
+	                       If effective stealth level <= 0 landmine is visible and its info and type is showed in side panel.
+						   If effective stealth level > 1 landmine is fully invisible. effective stealth level = inital stealth level - team's landmines detection level for current hex.
+						   Landmines detection level is highest <MinefieldDetectorStatName> value form team's actors (and team's allies) which basic sensors (from CAE) cover this current hex.
+						   Default inital landmine stealth level is 1.
+	  "IFFLevel": 1, - Inital IFF level.
+If effective IFFLevel > 0 landmine will not explode if triggered by creator's team member or its ally and for creator and its allies effective stealth level is always 0.
+If landmine with IFFLevel > 0 is triggered by enemy and its <MinefieldIFFStatName> > landmine effective IFFLevel landmine will not explode.
+If landmine IFFLevel = 0 it is hostile to all.
+	  "burnReaction": "None" - How landmine reacts on hex burn.
+	                           "None" - nothing happens.
+Default
+							   "Destroy" - minefield vanished
+							   "LooseElectronic" - stealth level becomes 1, IFFlevel becomes 0
 	  "InstallCellRange": 0, - radius in in-game cells to install minefield.
 On impact each hex cell containing at least one map cell with in radius will have minefield installed
-                                0 - means only hex containing cell where impact occurs (hex size controlling by BurningForestCellRadius setting)
-      "Count": 1, - count of land mines in each affected hex "Heat": 10, - heat damage by each landmine "Chance": 0.8, - chance of explosion
+                                0 - means only hex containing cell where impact occurs "Count": 1, - count of land mines in each affected hex "Heat": 10, - heat damage by each landmine "Chance": 0.8, - chance of explosion